Table of Contents

 You’d better permanently destroy all data from the hard drive before you sell your Mac or external device.
 Disk Utility, Data Super Eraser and new Erase Assistant can help in wiping a hard drive on Mac.

-Newly added to macOS Sonoma, Ventura, and Monterey is the option to permanently delete all data and settings.
+Newly added to macOS Sequoia, Sonoma, Ventura, and Monterey is the option to permanently delete all data and settings.
 Let's say you've been putting off erasing your Mac's content and Settings due to the time-consuming and inconvenient procedure required by earlier macOS versions.
-In such a case, you can relax and test the cutting-edge features introduced in macOS Sonoma, Monterey, and Ventura.
+In such a case, you can relax and test the cutting-edge features introduced in macOS Sequoia, Sonoma, Monterey, and Ventura.
 A data erasure tool can be downloaded to permanently delete all data from your Mac before selling it.

 DoYourData Author